womendotcodebe/guest-blogs/recap-of-techtalks-summer-edition-2022.md

 - **Training tools** Secure code warrior, Secure Flag, Codebashing
 - **Security references** NVD, MITRE, ASVS, OWASP Top 10

-## Liza Morrison - Be Qwik, don’t ship JavaScript
+## Be Qwik, don’t ship JavaScript by Liza Morrison

-{% image {src: "./blog/guest-blogs/images/techtalks-marta.png", alt: "Marta Luffarelli", widths: [300]} %}
+{% image {src: "./blog/guest-blogs/images/techtalks-liza-morisson.jpg", alt: "Liza Morisson, widths: [300]} %}

 Liza Morrison is a software engineer from the United States, who specialises in front-end development.
 She moved to Belgium a year ago and has recently joined as a developer at Rosa.